 Specific sets of data may also be excluded for regulatory reasons: for example, although the Florida Legislature has precluded the use of Florida LAKEWATCH data in any regulatory proceeding, data generated by this statewide volunteer monitoring group are used in developing the Planning List of potentially impaired waters, evaluating pollutant loading to lakes, and modeling lake function for FDEP’s TMDL Program.
 LAKEWATCH data can also be used to document long-term water quality trends and provide general background information, but they cannot be used to verify impairment, nor can they be used in support of enforcement actions.

-Table 7.7 describes the types of data excluded from assessments performed under the IWR.
+Table 7.7 provides additional details about the specific types of data that have been excluded from assessments performed under the IWR.

 Public Participation in the Process

 During the assessment and list development process, FDEP provides numerous opportunities for public participation in meetings and workshops held during each listing cycle within assessed basins throughout the state.
-Citizens, stakeholders, and other interested parties are encouraged to provide comments and feedback on the draft lists in person, at basin-specific public meetings held throughout the state, in person, and/or in writing.
+Citizens, stakeholders, and other interested parties are encouraged to provide comments and feedback on the draft lists in person, at basin-specific public meetings held throughout the state, and/or in writing.

-The public is notified of upcoming list development activities in their area through e-mails to basin-specific interested parties on distribution lists that are maintained by FDEP, as well as in announcements in the Florida Administrative Weekly.
+The public is notified of upcoming list development activities through e-mails to basin-specific interested parties via distribution lists that are maintained by FDEP, as well as in announcements in the Florida Administrative Weekly.
 Notices may also be published in selected newspapers located throughout the state.
 In addition, this information is posted on the Watershed Assessment page of the FDEP website.

 The types of information solicited by FDEP through the public participation process typically include the following: